Are You Looking For the Right Type of Rehab Center?

 The factors below need to be taken into consideration:

-- Men and women have different risk factors that make them prone to drug abuse.
+- Men have different risk factors that make them prone to drug abuse.

-- Men and women have unique protective factors that can help them fight addiction.
+- Men have unique protective factors that can help them fight addiction.

 - Certain approaches to treatment are more effective in men versus women.